Practical advice for when you want to fix the situation

 Forgiveness creates a space for healing, it is a choice.
 A choice that will prevent harmful emotions from being projected onto other people where it is no longer relevant.
 This is often the case when unhealed trauma rears its head, often in the way of a trigger, in situations where that trauma is no longer present.

 - Not forgiving yourself can be as painful as someone else not forgiving you.
 Shame and guilt are often the nature of this pain.
 Accepting that you are an imperfect human who can make mistakes takes courage.
-Growth happens when we realise our mistakes and learn from them in order not to repeat harmful choices.
+Growth happens when we realize our mistakes and learn from them in order not to repeat harmful choices.

 Forgiveness can come from the understanding that sometimes people do or say awful things out of pain and environmental conditioning.
 This does not mean that what happened was ok, it’s simply the acknowledgement that sometimes things occur in this world because of personal pain, environment, and ignorance.